thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 | UpdateAuxiliaryStateVariables             | 15musecs 801nsecs (15801 ns)                 |
 +-------------------------------------------+----------------------------------------------+

-# Extenstion to finite strain
+# Extension to finite strain

 To extend the implementation to finite strain, we will use the `FiniteStrainSingleCrystal` brick which is described [here](finitestrainsinglecrystal.html).

-In pratice, thanks to this brick, only a very limited number of changes are required:
+In practice, thanks to this brick, only a very limited number of changes are required:

 - The name of DSL must changed to `ImplicitFiniteStrainDSL`.